lachlansimpson/cartodb/cartodb-first_steps.rst

 .. image:: imgs/filters_sex_values_illustrated.png

-Each of those values is able to be excluded from the data set by clicking on it
+Each of those values is able to be excluded from the data set by clicking on it.
+As you can see here - excluding the male lobsters reduces the number of dots on the map - exactly what we would expect.

 .. image:: imgs/filters_sex_value_m_removed.png